techCarpenter/brianjdevries.com/src/about.md

 ---
 title: "About me"
-description: "I'm Brian DeVries, a software developer living in Jenison, Michigan.
+description: "I'm Brian DeVries, a software developer living in West Michigan.
 I'm originally from Loveland, Colorado."
 layout: "page.njk"
 eleventyNavigation:
   key: "About"